prashanth-grandhi/chat-app/README.md

 - The user receives notification when a user joins or leaves the chatroom.

-# Server side with Node.js
+# Server

-A Node.js app is built using Socket.io and Express framework.
+A Node.js app built using Socket.io and Express framework.
 The server app is deployed to Heroku cloud.

 The Heroku app name is fierce-savannah-85196 and the git URL: https://git.heroku.com/fierce-savannah-85196.git